azukauteh/alx-low_level_programming/0x1A-hash_tables/README.md

 # 0x1A.
 C - Hash Tables

-Thisdirectory contains solutions for the "0x1A.
+This directory contains solutions for the "0x1A.
 C - Hash Tables" project assignments.
 The project focuses on implementing hash tables in the C programming language.
 Hash tables are data structures that allow efficient retrieval and storage of key-value pairs.

 ## Table of Contents